 If you want to see the pantry items I cannot live without, read here.
 Lots of good idea items to put on your shopping list!

-Anyway, quiche recipes are very forgiving and if you are a little bit creative, you can put together a fancy quiche out of nothing basically, using main ingredients most people have around the house.
+Anyway, quiche recipes are very forgiving and if you are a little bit creative, you can put together a fancy quiche out of nothing basically, using main ingredients most people have in their fridge.

-- 8 oz smoked pork loin or bacon
+- 8 oz smoked ham or cooked bacon

 - 3-4 green onions